skyvers/Aged-care/_pages/ch4-bizlets.md

 Adding business logic to the record lifecycle using a Bizlet class.

 In Skyve you can add business logic using a special class called a Bizlet class.
-For each document you can create a Bizlet class to extend lifecycle stages like `newInstance` (when a record is created) `preSave` (just before a record is saved) etc.
+For each document, you can create a Bizlet class to extend lifecycle stages like `newInstance` (when a record is created), `preSave` (just before a record is saved), etc.

 Each document package can include declarations of actions, reports, views and the associated Bizlet file.
 The Bizlet file contains document-specific behaviours including overrides of default action behaviours and document bean lifecycle events.